 "This card was perfect for our thank yous, it matched perfect with the decor and feel of the day.
 Playful and romantic, I love it!"

 "What do I like about them?
 The maker has lots of options.
 Easy to understand directions.
 They ship pretty quickly too.
 Custom cards without all the set up fees of a brick and mortar stationery store."

 You can find thank yous for every occasion.
 Whether you need to thank friends and family for supporting you through a hard time or for sending a thoughtful present, there are plenty of cards for you to choose from.
 Many people send out holiday thank you cards after they receive a gift around Thanksgiving, Christmas, Hanukkah or another holiday.
 No matter why you’re writing this type of note, you may struggle to know exactly what to say.

 Writing a thank you doesn’t have to be challenging.
-Some composers have trouble knowing what to say or how to express their thanks.
+Some composers have trouble knowing what to say or how to express their thanks with an appreciation quote or message.
 As you sit down to write your thank-you cards, keep these tips in mind.

 First, make the recipient feel appreciated.
 A thank-you card is not a time for one-upmanship.
 The point of sending this type of note is to let the person know you received and liked the personalized gift that they sent.
 If you do send an extravagant thank you for a small gift, it may start a thank-you war with both parties trying to show their thanks in a bigger way.